srishtigautam21/customer-detail-cube/README.md

 ### About

-This project is a web application built using the ReactJs + Typescript library and TailwindCSS.
+This project is a web application built using the ReactJs + Typescript and TailwindCSS.
 It demonstrates the skills of working with API calls, nested array of objects, handling state, grids and managing UI components.

 ### Features